msteffan/fundamentals/02_chapter/05_exercise.md

 ##![Your Turn](../assets/exercise.png) Your Turn

 This exercise aims to give you some practice with using the Git version control system.

-1. Open up the terminal application and change directories to the wdi-fundamentals folder by typing: `cd wdi-fundamentals/`.
-Check to make sure working directory has changed using the `pwd` command.
+1. Open up the terminal application and change directories to the wdi-fundamentals folder by typing: `cd wdi-fundamentals`.
+Check to make sure the working directory has changed using the `pwd` command.

-2. Use the `init` command to create a Git repository in that directory.
+2. Use the `git init` command to create a Git repository in that directory.

 3. Notice, that there is now a `.git` directory by using the `ls -a` command.